Providence Eye shares important LASIK facts and resolves some of LASIK’s most common myths.

 Fact.
 According to the FDA, LASIK candidates must be 18 to have vision correction surgery.
 There is really no age that makes someone too old to have LASIK.
 There are of course eye issues that come with age that may make an older person a non-candidate.
-For example, if someone has cataracts, the cataract must first be handled prior to considering LASIK.
+For example, if someone has the onset of cataracts then Refractive Lens Exchange(RLE) may be more appropriate if the cataracts are advanced then cataract surgery would likely be more appropriate.
 Stability also remains a key determining factor for LASIK.
 If an older person wishes to have their distance and reading vision corrected, both need to be stable before going forward with vision correction surgery.

 Myth.
 Many people hear LASIK and immediately believe there is only one procedure.
 LASIK has been adopted and commonly used for all vision correction surgery; however, there are several options.
 Due to the unique structure of every patient’s eyes, a candidate that is not well-suited for all-laser LASIK may be perfectly suited for all-laser PRK (also known as no flap LASIK).
 At Providence Eye, we use the latest state-of-the-art technology to provide our patients with the best solutions and the utmost care.
 Read more about the different kinds of LASIK procedures we offer candidates.